-On behalf of the Board, I express sincere gratitude to our staff, customers, vendors, business partners, banks, and shareholders for their unwavering commitment and dedication, particularly during challenging market conditions.
-Their support, combined with the efforts of the senior management team, has enabled us to conduct business effectively in this dynamic environment.
+On behalf of the Board, I extend my sincere gratitude to our dedicated staff, valued customers, supportive vendors, business partners, banks, and shareholders for their unwavering commitment and dedication, especially during these challenging market conditions.
+Your support, combined with the efforts of our senior management team, has enabled us to navigate this dynamic environment effectively.